 Please refer to JobSuchmaschine in your application

 The Energy Politics Group (EPG)within the Department of Humanities, Social, and Political Sciences of ETH Zurich investigates questions related to the governance of technological change in the energy sector.
-To support our team we are hiring a
+To support our team we invite applications for a

 Policy designsand policy mix dynamics at various governance levels are strongly linked to the innovation and diffusion of new technologies in the energy sector.
 EPG has received a substantial grant to investigate the co-evolution of policy change and technology change in the energy sector.
 To support our team in analyzing this co-evolution, we expect the successful candidate to conduct research towards a PhD (i.e. a cumulative PhD thesis) on renewable energy policy dynamics, drivers of policy change and policy effectiveness – all against the backdrop of technological change in the energy sector.
 Relevant disciplinary fields include: political science, public policy, comparative environmental politics and gover-nance studies, innovation studies with a policy focus.
 Interdisciplinary candidates are welcome.
 You should be dedicated to scientifically rigorous work that at the same time is relevant to policy makers and political institutions.
 A solid knowledge of qualitative and especially quantitative methods is required as is knowledge of policy analysis (esp. approaches to studying policy change) and familiarity with data analysis.
 Knowledge of energy technologies would be considered a bonus.
 At EPG, candidates will have the opportunity to contribute the group’s research agenda and are encouraged to co-advise master’s students.